The monotone wrapped Fukaya category and the open-closed string map: Hochschild (co)homology of -categories

-summing over all obvious choices of $R,S$, and we now explain the sign and the gradings.

-Let $|x|$ be the grading of a morphism in $\bB$, and define $\|x\|=|x|-1$ the reduced grading.
-Then grading signs are determined by the convention that the compositions $\mu_{\bB}^r$ are acting from the right with degree $1$.
+summing over all obvious choices of $R,S$, and we explain the sign and the gradings below.
+The $A_{\infty}$-relations imply that $\mu_{\bA}^1$ is a differential and the multiplication $\mu_{\bA}^2$ is a chain map.
+Let $|x|$ be the grading of a morphism in $\bA$, and define $\|x\|=|x|-1$ the reduced grading.
+Then grading signs are determined by the convention that the compositions $\mu_{\bA}^r$ are acting from the right with degree $1$.
 Abbreviate

 which is the reduced grading of $x_{j} \otimes x_{j-1} \otimes \cdots \otimes x_i$.
 The second expression emphasizes the letter $x$ which is used to denote the variables indexed by $i,i+1,\ldots, j$.